algolia/algoliasearch-client-dart/packages/chopper_requester/README.md

   required String apiKey,
   /// Additional headers to send with the request Map<String, dynamic>? headers,
-  /// The duration to wait before timing out the request Duration? connectTimeout,
   /// The segments to include in the `User-Agent` header Iterable<AgentSegment>? clientSegments,
   /// The logger to use for debugging